JordhanMadec/world-cup-predictor-dashboard/README.md

 # World cup predictor
-Predict the next FIFA world cup winner.
-This is a school project made in 5th year at INSA Rennes.
+This is a school project made in 5th year at INSA Rennes in Big Data class.
+The aim is to predict the next FIFA World Cup winner.
+The prediction engine code can be found [here](https://github.com/JordhanMadec/world-cup-predictor).

+This app shows the results of this engine.

 The app can be found at [worldcup-predictor.web.app](https://worldcup-predictor.web.app)